Mikael Mattlin is a Research Professor in the Global Security research programme at the Finnish Institute of International Affairs.

-Mikael Mattlin has earlier been Professor of Political Science (2021–22), Senior Lecturer of International Politics and TIAS Collegium Researcher in the University of Turku, as well as Professor of Chinese Studies (2018–19) and University Lecturer in World Politics in the University of Helsinki.
+Prior to joining FIIA, he was Professor of Political Science (2021–22), Senior Lecturer of International Politics and TIAS Collegium Researcher at the University of Turku, as well as Professor of Chinese Studies (2018–19) and University Lecturer in World Politics in the University of Helsinki.
 Mattlin also leads the Academy of Finland-funded ForAc -research project.
 Prof. Mattlin has published extensively in peer-reviewed academic journals, e.g., The China Quarterly, Journal of Contemporary China, Information, Communication & Society, Cooperation and Conflict, Simulation & Gaming, European Political Science, Journal of Political Science Education, Asia Europe Journal and European Foreign Affairs Review.

-In the spring 2022, Prof. Mattlin published the first comprehensive Finnish-language research-based book on the Chinese political system (Vastapaino).
+In the Spring of 2022, Prof. Mattlin published the first comprehensive Finnish-language research-based book on the Chinese political system (Vastapaino).
 The book was co-authored with two other leading Finnish China experts.

 Docent, University of Turku, 2013